 That’s why today we’re delving into every step of the DOT Security Risk Audit, to answer all of your questions about exactly what a cybersecurity risk audit is, why it helps your business, and what you’ll learn from it that you never knew before.

-The COVID-19 pandemic only exacerbated this problem—as businesses scrambled to let their employees work and access data from home, opportunities for cybercriminals increased enormously.
+In 2020, the COVID-19 pandemic only exacerbated this problem—as businesses scrambled to let their employees work and access data from home, opportunities for cybercriminals increased enormously.

 Even if a business does survive a data breach, the costs are still high, monetarily and in terms of reputational damage, both of which curtail growth significantly.